 Field-hunting tip

-Look in fumarole deposits of volcanic vents country — that is the host setting where colinowensite typically forms.
+Look in fumarole deposits of volcanic vents country, the host setting where colinowensite typically forms.
 If you start seeing fedotovite, kamchatkite, tenorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.